 Having a staff member kidnapped is a disruptive and challenging event for any organization.
-Not only will you need to deal with the crisis itself, you will be required to support the family and colleagues, too.
-The hard work does not end with a successful release.
-There is much that employers can do to aid the reintegration of a returning hostage, helping them to get back to work and back on their feet as quickly and easily as possible.
+Not only will you need to deal with the crisis itself, you will be required to support the family and colleagues, too and help the hostage to reintegrate on their return.

 Good family liaison

 Organizations experiencing a kidnapping will work closely with the hostage’s family – to keep them involved and up to date on the case, offer them support and access to services, such as counseling, and offer help with some of the practical challenges that arise.
 Fulfilling this role can be difficult without prior understanding of what to expect and what families need.

 First contact is essential- you only get one chance to make a first impression.
 It is important to demonstrate that you are prioritizing the time and resources of your organization to secure the safe release of their loved one, but don’t set expectations you can’t deliver.
 Ensure that a senior manager is present to represent the organization, but have the day-to-day contact lead the conversation.